 That’s what smart people know about building a reputation with content marketing.

 The irony is that some people still believe that control of knowledge is power.
 Smart people know this view is just wrong.
-Google makes almost all the knowledge in the world available for free; controlling it is almost impossible.
+According to an automotive marketing agency Google makes almost all the knowledge in the world available for free; controlling it is almost impossible.
 So power doesn’t come from the tight control of knowledge; power comes from sharing knowledge.
 It’s called content marketing and it’s really powerful.

 Scientists invented content marketing three and a half centuries ago.
 They call it “peer reviewed publishing.”
 It involves an exchange: someone gives away valuable thought leadership (like the complete description of an experiment and the resulting interpretation) and in return they get credibility and reputation.
 That exchange is exactly the same one that happens during content marketing in the life sciences.